Jewish apocrypha and pseudepigrapha: Apocrypha and pseudepigrapha in Judaism

-Writings that were wholly apart from scriptural texts were designated as Hitsonim (literally: external) by the Sanhedrin and reading them was forbidden.
+Writings that were wholly apart from scriptural texts were designated as Hitsonim (lit. 'external') by Chazal in tractate Sanhedrin, and reading them was controversial.
+The Talmud also generally discourages the reading of apocrypha; it's debated if one should merely avoid elevating apocrypha to the level of scripture, or if one is not to read apocrypha at all.
 In the following centuries, these apocrypha fell out of use in Judaism.